Lianyan7/Bayesian-Framework-for-Empirical-Estimation-of-Building-Inspection-Downtime/README.md

-# Bayesian Framework for Empirical Estimation of Building Inspection Downtime
+# Bayesian Framework for Empirical Estimation of Building Inspection Time
-Supplemental Materials for the Paper **"A Bayesian framework for the empirical estimation of building inspection downtime following earthquakes".**
+Supplemental Materials for the Paper **"A Bayesian framework for the empirical estimation of building inspection time following earthquakes".**

 This project introduces a probabilistic Bayesian framework for quantifying inspection delays at the individual building level while explicitly accounting for uncertainties in downtime estimates.
 The code, developed by Lianyan Li, implements the methodologies detailed in the following publication: